meshplay/meshplay/docs/pages/concepts/architectural/broker.md

 It is recommended to run one broker instance for each kubernetes cluster, However the instance itself can be scaled up based on the incoming data volume in each of the cluster.
 The scaling is independent of the number of instances running.

 #### What does an HA configuration look like?
 We leverage on the kubernetes functionality in terms of the High-Availability behaviour.
 Meaning, the broker instance gets instantiated/restarted on its own when an issue occurs.
-In part, Meshery-Operator is also responsible for keeping the broker functional.
+In part, Meshplay-Operator is also responsible for keeping the broker functional.

 #### What stateful characteristics does the Broker have?
 All the messages that are published to the broker is persisted in-memory within the broker instance until it get consumed.
 Persistent-volume/Disk-space is not currently being used by the Broker.